gabrielemariotti/RecyclerViewItemAnimators/README.md

-**SlideInOutRightItemAnimator** : which applies a slide in/out from/to the right animation **SlideInOutTopItemAnimator** : which applies a slide in/out from/to the top animation **SlideInOutBottomItemAnimator** : which applies a slide in/out from/to the bottom animation
+**SlideInOutRightItemAnimator** : which applies a slide in/out from/to the right animation **SlideInOutTopItemAnimator** : which applies a slide in/out from/to the top animation **SlideInOutBottomItemAnimator** : which applies a slide in/out from/to the bottom animation **ScaleInOutItemAnimator** : which applies a scale animation **SlideScaleInOutRightItemAnimator** : which applies a scale animation with a slide in/out from/to the right animation

 ![Screen](/demo.gif)